Cultural practices and preferences when having a baby

 - In some cultures, the father does not attend the birth, but the mother or mother-in-law does.

-- Your culture may also have special rules for after you give birth, like staying in bed for a few days.
+- Your culture may also have special rules for after you give birth, like staying in bed for a few days or not showering.

-In Australia, care during pregnancy and birth (antenatal care) is ‘patient-centred’.
-When you’re pregnant, this means it focuses on you and your needs.
+In Australia, care during pregnancy, including antenatal care, and birth is 'person-centred'.
+When you're pregnant, this means it focuses on you and listens to your needs and preferences.

 When you have a baby in Australia, you have many choices.
-For example, you can choose:
+For example, in many situations you will be able to choose:

 - where you want to give birth